Agbangnizoun: Geography

 Agbangnizoun is located 16 kilometres from Abomey and 151 kilometres from Cotonou.
 It is bounded to the north by Abomey and Djidja, south by Couffo, east by the communes of Bohicon and Zogbodomey and the west by the town of Klouékanmè.

 Administrative divisions

 Agbangnizoun is subdivided into 10 arrondissements; Agbangnizoun, Adanhoundjigon, Adingnigon, Kinta, Lissazounmè, Sahè, Siwé-Kpota, Siwé-Légo, Tanvé and Zoungoudo.
 They contain 45 villages and 7 city districts.

 Economy

-Most of the population are engaged in agricultural activities followed by trade, transportation and handicrafts.
+Most of the population is engaged in agricultural activities followed by trade, transportation and handicrafts.
 6 800,00 hectares of land are devoted to agriculture, accounting for 34.87% of the total population.
 The main crops grown are maize, cotton, sorghum, cowpeas, peanuts, cassava and potato.